diku-compSys/compSys-e2022-pub/lectures/220912_functions_and_text/exercises.md

 It is up to you to decide how to test them.

+You should use [RARS](https://github.com/TheThirdOne/rars) to develop, test, and run these programs.
+[See this guide on using RARS](../../rars.md).

 ### Fibonacci function

 Implement the standard recursive definition of the Fibonacci function: